Hyperfine splittings of heavy quarkonium hybrids: Charmonium Hybrids: fixing the short distance parameters

 \section{Charmonium Hybrids: fixing the short distance parameters}

 The short distance potentials depend on two arbitrary parameters at LO, $A$ and $B$.
 We shall fix those parameters by comparing our results to the lattice data of ref. \cite{Cheung:2016bym} for the lower lying hybrid states (the $1(s/d)_1$ ($H_1$), $1p_1$ ($H_2$), $1(p/f)_2$ ($H_4$) and $1p_0$ ($H_3$) multiplets).
 The spin average of the multiplets in ref. \cite{Cheung:2016bym} were higher than in ref. \cite{Oncala:2017hop}.
 Since we are going to use the same methodology as in the last reference, we correct the lattice data by the spin average difference, namely by $381$ MeV ($1(s/d)_1$ ), $326$ MeV ($1p_1$), $392$ MeV ($1(p/f)_2$) and $151$ ($1p_0$) MeV.
 We then scan natural values of $A$ and $B$ in $[-0.3\,, 0.3]$ GeV and $[-0.06\,, 0.06]$ GeV$^3$ respectively and search for the ones with the lowest $\chi^2/dof$.
 We adapted the code used in ref. \cite{Oncala:2017hop} by adding the spin dependent potentials above, and neglecting, for simplicity, the mixing with quarkonium \cite{sandratfg}.
 The charm mass is also taken as in ref. \cite{Oncala:2017hop}, $m_c=1.47$ GeV.
-If we neglect the long distance behavior, we find $A=0.0699$ GeV, $B=0.0008$ GeV$^3$ with $\chi^2/dof=1.1927$.
-When we include the long distance behavior the fit quality improves considerably, we obtain as a best fit $A=0.1356$ GeV, $B=-0.0022$ GeV$^3$ with $\chi^2/dof=0,6439 $. $g\Lambda'$ and $g\Lambda'''$ are taken as in (\ref{lambda}), $r_0 = 3.96$ GeV$^{-1}$ in (\ref{ip}) and all possible sign combinations for the long distance potentials in (\ref{Vhfl}) and (\ref{lambda}) are considered.
-The best fit corresponds to a negative $V_{ld}^{sa}(r)$ and a positive $V_{ld}^{sb}(r)$.
-The former implies $g\Lambda'''<0$.
+If we neglect the long distance behavior, we find $A=-0.0426$ GeV, $B=-0.0014$ GeV$^3$ with $\chi^2/dof=0.806$.
+When we include the long distance behavior the fit quality improves considerably, we obtain as a best fit $A=-0.0700$ GeV, $B=0.0117$ GeV$^3$ with $\chi^2/dof=0.582 $. $g\Lambda'$ and $g\Lambda'''$ are taken as in (\ref{lambda}), $r_0 = 3.96$ GeV$^{-1}$ in (\ref{ip}) and all possible sign combinations for the long-distance potentials in (\ref{Vhfl}) and (\ref{lambda}) are considered.
+The best fit corresponds to a positive $V_{ld}^{sa}(r)$ and $V_{ld}^{sb}(r)$.
+The former implies $g\Lambda'''<0$, and the later selects the negative sign in the second formula of \eqref{Vhfl}.
 Reversing the sign of $V_{ld}^{sa}(r)$ ($V_{ld}^{sb}(r)$) worsens the fit considerably (marginally), see Table \ref{tab:signs}.